-Natural gas and condensate is produced from the PandeTemane PPA asset facilities, at the Central Processing Facility (CPF) on a site of approximately 400 000 square metres, located some 700 kilometres north of Maputo, the capital of Mozambique.
-Production from the Temane and Pande fields, which are managed as a single operational field, is routed from production wells via in-field flowlines and pipelines to the CPF.
-The design capacity of the CPF is 491 million standard cubic feet per day of sales gas together with small amounts of associated condensate.
+Natural gas and condensate is produced from the Pande-Temane PPA and PSA asset facilities, at the Central Processing Facility (CPF) and Initial Gas Facility (IGF) on a site of approximately 400 000 square metres, located some 700 km north of Maputo, the capital of Mozambique.
+Production from the Temane and Pande fields is routed from production wells via infield flowlines and pipelines to the CPF and IGF respectively.
+The design capacity of the CPF and IGF is 491 million and 80 million standard cubic feet per day (MMScf/D) respectively of sales gas together with small amounts of associated condensate.